sadicangel/reflexor/README.md

 ## ✨ Features

 - 🧬 Generates mutable `struct` proxies for immutable `record` and `class` types.
-- 🛠️ Keeps property names, types, and structure aligned.
+- 🛠️ Keeps member names, types, and structure aligned.
 - 💨 Designed for performance and minimal memory overhead.
 - ✅ Supports `init`-only and positional parameters.